(Also Called 'Cosmetic Rhinoplasty', 'Functional And Cosmetic Rhinoplasty')

 How long does it take to recover from a rhinoplasty?

 A nasal splint is normally worn for the first week after rhinoplasty.
-You can expect swelling and some bruising around the eyes after surgery that will begin to improve after the third day.
-However, swelling and stuffiness commonly lasts for several weeks.
+You can expect swelling and some bruising around the eyes after surgery that will begin to improve after the third day, but lasts up to two weeks.
 After that, you will have a minor degree of swelling noticed only by you and your surgeon.
 This swelling will go away over the next six months.
 The final shape of your nose will be apparent after it has healed completely.

 Can't find the health information you’re looking for?